namhyung/uftrace/doc/uftrace-script.md

     functions explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.

+-Z *SIZE*, \--size-filter=*SIZE*
+:   Do not show functions smaller than SIZE bytes.

 -L *LOCATION*, \--loc-filter=*LOCATION*
 :   Set filter to trace selected source locations.
     This option can be used more than once.
-See *FILTERS*.

 \--no-libcall
 :   Do not run script for library calls.